kasslent/clc-digital-skills/_lessons/module-1.1.md

 ### Image as a link

-Instead of text, simply wrap the anchor tag around the image.
+Instead of text, simply wrap the anchor tag around the image tag.

 When using an image or an icon, in addition to using the `alt` attribute, you can also add a `title` attribute to provide more info about the link.
-It will also show as a "tool tip" when you hover over it (there's a slight delay).
+It will also show as a "tool tip" when you hover over the link (there's a slight delay).

     <a href="http://twitter.com" title="Twitter">
       <img src="images/twitter-logo.png" alt="Twitter logo">